 This course introduces the underlying concepts of engineering heat transfer relating to the physical and mathematical analysis and modelling.
 The topic focuses on the fundamental aspects of engineering heat transfer in three broad modes such as conduction, convection and radiation.
-The course, in particular, consists of; introduction to energy systems and governing equations; principles of convective heat transfer with engineering applications; principles of radiative heat transfer with engineering applications; and heat dissipation elements.
+The course, in particular, consists of; introduction to energy systems and governing equations; principles of convective heat transfer with engineering applications; principles of conductive heat transfer with engineering applications; principles of radiative heat transfer with engineering applications; innovative designs of heat exchangers and heat dissipation elements.